Instant Confirmation

-Enjoy a variety of festivals
+Enjoy various festivals

-Ishikawa Prefecture Wakura Onsen Festival Hall
+Ishikawa Wakura Onsen Festival Hall

 Introducing the festival